Authenticators#

 • Start / stop users’ single-user servers

-• Can access each individual users’ single-user server (if configured)
+• Can access each individual users’ single-user server

 Admin access should be treated the same way root access is.